 The course will be based upon contemporary attempts at rethinking a global philosophical perspective.
 The focus is on the tension between the Enlightenment heritage of a universalizing human philosophy and a national culture project, as well as on the tension between classicist rationalism and romantic emotionalism in its construction as a series of philosophical projects.
 From the perspective of a German version of the dialectics of the Enlightenment, the German philosophers of the 19th and 20th centuries will be studied in context - combining the reading of key texts with a reconstruction of their historical contexts and their interaction.

-Students should be able to speak and read English at the upper intermediate level (B2) or higher.
-Some experience with reading philosophical texts will be helpful.
+Students should be able to speak and read English at the upper intermediate level (B2), preferably even higher.
+Prior experience with reading philosophical texts will be helpful.

 Active Participation, Course Presentation, Midterm exam, Essay Paper